Kondor Path Tours

 The old confectioneries continue to prepare them despite the new touches of modernity.

-The palate of Lima can attest to the fact that the best traditional desserts do enjoy in the capital.
+Lima’s palate can attest that the best traditional desserts are enjoyed in the capital.

 Our bakery stands out for the variety of dishes offered and the particularity of traditional recipes.